BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/index.rst

-Small Animal Imaging Core documentation page
+Small Animal Imaging Core Documentation Page
 ############################################

 The Small Animal Imaging Core, in collaboration with the NeuroWaves Lab and the Brain Imaging Lab, forms the Biomedical Imaging Core—one of twelve specialized facilities within the Core Technology Platforms (CTP) at NYU Abu Dhabi.
 CTP encompasses a wide range of advanced instrumentation, supported by a team of dedicated scientists and technical experts who manage equipment maintenance, provide comprehensive user training, and facilitate research operations across the university.

 For more information about available technologies and support services, please visit the CTP website: https://nyuad.nyu.edu/en/research/facilities-and-support/core-technology-platforms.html